Evidence Trail Timeline: Owen Hamall 1841-1967 | BCG Case Study

 Chicago Tribune "Destitute List"

 Owen Hamall listed on "The Destitute Sick—Christmas Day Report" published in Chicago Tribune.
-Report identified families receiving charity assistance from relief agencies during holiday season.
+Report identified Owen as blind and unable to work, with family receiving charity assistance.

 Significance: Stark evidence of family's economic situation four years after children's deaths.
-Despite skilled trade, Owen struggled financially.
+Despite skilled trade, Owen struggled financially after losing his sight.
 Contemporary newspaper provides real-time socioeconomic snapshot.

 February 4, 1898